BladeRunnerJS/brjs-site/docs/use/getting_started.md

     caplin.thirdparty( 'caplin-br' );

-    (function() {
+    ( function() {

       var ServiceRegistry = require( 'br/ServiceRegistry' );

       var fakeEventHub;
       var fakeChannel;

       ExampleClassTest = TestCase('ExampleClassTest');

       ExampleClassTest.prototype.setUp = function() {

         fakeChannel = {
           on: function(eventName, callback, context) {
             // store event name and data
             this.eventName = eventName;
             this.callback = callback;
             this.context = context;
           }
         };

         fakeEventHub = {
           channel: function( channelName ) {
             // store the name of the channel this.channelName = channelName;
             return fakeChannel;
           }
         };

         // ensure there isn't already an event-hub registered ServiceRegistry.deregisterService( 'br.demo-event-hub' );

         // Register the fake event hub
         ServiceRegistry.registerService( 'br.demo-event-hub', fakeEventHub );
       };

     })();

 <div class="alert alert-info">
   <p>
-    If this weren't a getting started guide we'd probably create a class that can be shared between the two Blades that implements the same interface as the `demo-event-hub` service, and use it for testing.
+    If this weren't a getting started guide we'd probably create a class that can be shared between the two Blades that implements the same interface as the <code>br.demo-event-hub</code> service, and use it for testing.
   </p>
 </div>

-This code ensures that any interaction with the `demo-event-hub` service is captured so that we can test it.
+This code ensures that any interaction with the `br.demo-event-hub` service is captured so that we can test it.
 Our test will then simply check that the correct channel name is being subscribed to, the appropriate event is being bound to and that it is the `todoItemsBlade` that is doing the binding:

     ExampleClassTest.prototype.testTodoItemsBladeListensToItemAddedEvents = function() {
       var todoItemsBlade = new brjstodo.todo.todoitems.ExamplePresentationModel();

       assertEquals( fakeEventHub.channelName , 'todo-list' );
       assertEquals( fakeChannel.eventName , 'todo-added' );
       assertEquals( fakeChannel.context , todoItemsBlade );
     };

-Now you can execute the tests (ensuring that the test server is running and at least one browser is connected):
+Now you can execute the tests ensuring that the test server is running (`./brjs test-server`) and at least one browser is connected (`http://localhost:4224/capture?strict`):

     $ ./brjs test ../apps/brjs-todo/todo-bladeset/blades/todoitems/
     BladeRunner version: BRJS-dev, built: 26 September 2013